dbaldridge-lab/htcf/globus.md

 ## Logging in to Globus
 Type `app.globus.org` in a browser or open the Globus application (globus.app) if you have it installed locally.

-If moving files from your laptop, launch the personal connector (it will run in the background).
+If moving files from your laptop, you must first launch the personal connector (it will run in the background).

+## Confirm your laptop is a Collection

+Launch the personal connector if you haven't already.

+Select Collections.
+You should see your Laptop if the endpoint is setup correctly.

 ## Moving Files

 Select the split pane button.

 On one pane, enter the path to the files and/or directories you will move.